horengo/Multitemporal-and-multifactor-probailistic-corridor-networks/README.md

 ## For the generation of corridors
 GRASS GIS needs to be installed locally and its grass.bin directory provided. <br>
 Follow the instructions provided within the Jupyter notebook.

+## Acknowledgements
+Toby C. Wilkinson and Cameron A. Petrie provided insights and encouragement during the last 8 years, which eventually led to the development of this algorithm